 HDV format shares an important element with the Mini DV video format

 in that you pretty much had to have a HDV camera in order to play these tapes

 back on your television.
 After

 these cameras are discontinued, well have a similar limited transfer time

 window as the Mini DV format except that there were a few more people that used the

 HDV tapes than Mini DV.

-You can have your HDV videos transferred to a Blu ray, standard DVD or a Gold Archival DVD.
-Transfers to Gold DVD include a standard DVD copy FREE.
+You can have your HDV tape and memory card videos transferred to a Blu ray, standard DVD or a Gold Archival DVD.
+HDV tapes may also be converted to MP4 files.

 (each gold DVD comes with a standard DVD copy FREE)

 For pricing of PAL transfers check our PAL video to NTSC transfer page